 - 1 cup diced celery

-- 2 cups cubed potatoes dice into 1-inch cubes
+- 2 cups potatoes diced in 1-inch cubes

 - ¾ cup butter